Esri/solution.js/docs/Publishing to npmjs.md

 npm run release:review
 ```

 8. Check, and fix if necessary, CHANGELOG.md by removing any link lines (the ones that begin with, e.g., `[0.5.0]: https://github.com`) except the set at the end of the file.
 (The set at the end is a full set; if there are any under the previous version(s), they are redundant and don't display properly because their definitions are overwritten by the set at the end.)
+For some reason, in CHANGELOG.md, the unreleased section appears below this release.
+So please move it to the top.
 *Note: To confirm the expected set at the end of this file visit the repos webpage and navigate to releases > tags.
 If you see additional tags in the CHANGELOG.md you can remove them.
 To remove them permanently from your local repo use:*
 ```
 git tag -d tagName